Xinglab/rmats2sashimiplot/README.md

   -h, --help            show this help message and exit

 Required:
-  --l1 L1               The label for first sample.
-  --l2 L2               The label for second sample.
   -o OUT_DIR            The output directory.

+Labels:
+  --l1 L1               The label for the first sample.
+  --l2 L2               The label for the second sample.

 rMATS event input:
   Use either (rMATS event input) or (Coordinate and annotation input)